tonethar/IGME-230-GDD-2017-Fall/weekly/Week-11a-Notes.md

 You'll note once again that libraries like jQuery provide minified code, which can have a significant impact on file sizes.

+## Plugins
+In addition to libraries, there are tons of plugins and other code snippets available on the Web to add functionality quickly. jQuery's site lists a ton of these.
+Another great example, useful for portfolios, is [Fancybox](http://fancyapps.com/fancybox/3/), a jQuery "lightbox" plugin for adding interactive galleries to your pages.

 ## Templates
 While we're at it, let's talk about HTML templates (also known as HTML themes).
 There are a lot of options to choose from, most of which use both a CSS framework and a JS library in addition to their own custom HTML and CSS.
 Templates are a quick and easy way to take pre-fab pages, populate them with your own content, and have a responsive site up and running in potentially a matter of minutes.
 Of course, on your assignments you need to build your own pages, not use templates, but they are a great resource for future work!
 There are a lot of these online, but here are some random examples:
 - [TemplateMo](http://www.templatemo.com/)